ThomasGRoberts/ITU-Compliance-Assessment-Monitor/README.md

 Since the many space object catalogs, including the one used for this tool (`./Data/Reference Files/satellitlecatalog.csv`), allows countries, groups of countries, and non-state organizations to be listed as satellite operators while the ITU considers only ITU member states as space network administrations, a crossreference scheme must be established to match satellite operators to space network administrators.
 GEO satellite operators are considered a match with a space network filing’s administration if the administration’s ITU country symbol appears alongside the operator’s abbreviation in Table A2.1 [here](https://amostech.com/TechnicalPapers/2022/SSA-SDA/Roberts.pdf).

-### Compliance Letter Grades
+### Compliance Assessments

-Symbols are used to describe GEO satellites's compliance.
+GEO satellites's compliance is described as both a simple "yes" or "no," plus an additional note with more information.
-* A **Yes 🟢** symbol means that there exists a space network within 0.1 degrees longitude held by a corresponding ITU administration that has been brought into use.
+* A **Yes** assessment means that there exists a space network within 0.1 degrees longitude held by a corresponding ITU administration that has been brought into use.
 	* This network may be partially, but not fully suspended.
 	* The due diligence data of the nearby license may not match that of the satellite.
+* A **No** symbol means that there are no space network within 0.1 degrees longitude held by a corresponding ITU administration that have been brought into use.
-* A **No 🟡** symbol means that there exists an early-stage space network filing (i.e. 'A', 'C', 'P', or 'P/Plan/List', meaning protected access is not yet granted) within 0.1 degrees longitude held by a corresponding ITU administration.
+	* There may exist an early-stage space network filing (i.e. 'A', 'C', 'P', or 'P/Plan/List', meaning protected access is not yet granted) within 0.1 degrees longitude held by a corresponding ITU administration.
 		* The space networks associated with these early-stage filings will not appear on the Master International Frequency Register (MIFR).
 		* The satellite operator is not ensured protected use of this orbital slot.

-* A **No 🔴** symbol means means that there are no filings of any kind held by a corresponding ITU administration within 0.1 degrees longitude.
+The notes section of the `./Data/Compliance Grades/grades_[Today's Date].csv` file offers more information about the compliance status.

 ## Scripts